Hypocisy/RPGCoreV3-Chinese-wiki/EntityModule:-Creatures.md

 # Skills

 You can define a custom skill within the skill configuration of a mob, allowing you to generate a unique behaviour specific to this mob.
+This is a complete skill, and the mob will always acquire the primary behaviour on spawning.

 ```yml
   skills: